 Sydney must be prosperous, not just productive.
-Sydney has always welcomed new arrivals - it For Sydney to prosper, we must provide is one of our great strengths and has made Sydney a true global city.
-But, Sydney has for opportunities for those born here as well as attract the smartest people from around the too long relied on natural and built assets to world.
-A prosperous city is a city that provides sell the city - beaches and harbour, bridge and opportunities for all; where industries can opera house.
-These don't fully reflect the story locate and operate in the areas that best meet of life in Sydney, and they crowd out a story about our incredible diversity, innovation their needs and with the skills and capacity, vibrancy and appetite for growth and infrastructure that enable them to flourish. change.
-A new story, starting with the people of Sydney must set itself up for success by looking to the future and attracting the industries and Sydney, will attract visitors, talent, and skills that will define the next century.
-This investment to support the economic and social success must be distributed across the city, growth of our city. from West to East.
+For Sydney to prosper, we must provide opportunities for those born here as well as attract the smartest people from around the world.
+A prosperous city is a city that provides opportunities for all; where industries can locate and operate in the areas that best meet their needs and with the skills and infrastructure that enable them to flourish.
+Sydney must set itself up for success by looking to the future and attracting the industries and skills that will define the next century.
+This success must be distributed across the city, from West to East.